OscarGimenez/movie-wishlist-front/README.md

 - [ ] Change the way movies display in the home page when added to the wishlist
 - [ ] Add tests

+# Installation
+Don't forget to `npm install` after clone this repo.

 ## Available Scripts

 In the project directory, you can run: